ouoru/react-native-pretext/README.md

 ## Description

 `react-native-pretext` allows you to personally style intricate `Text` Components.
-This is *NOT* what you are looking for if:
+This is **NOT** what you are looking for if:
 - You want a StyleSheet

-This *may* be what you are looking for if:
+This **may** be what you are looking for if:
-- You need to Style words differently in an individual string
+- You need to style words differently in one string
 - You need to store and read styled Text components from a database

 ## Install